 - Pour into a greased and lined 20cm square cake tin and bake at 180C/160 Fan/Gas mark 4 for 35-45 minutes or until the parkin is glossy on the top and a skewer inserted in the middle comes out clean.

-Once the parkin is cold, wrap in baking parchment and store in an airtight tin.
+Once the parkin is completely cold, wrap it in baking parchment and store in an airtight tin.

-The parkin will benefit from up to 7 days maturing, if you can resist the temptation to dive in straight away!
+The parkin will benefit from up to 7 days maturing.
+Please resist the temptation to dive in straight away!

 storage instructions